 Cost of Living & Taxes

 The cost of living in Wilbraham is slightly higher than the national average.
 Housing is the highest index, at about 25 percent above the national average, but it is 50 percent lower than the state's average.
-Most other indices are close to average, except the cost of health care, which is significantly lower.

 Massachusetts generally ranks among the top states in Gallup’s Well-Being Index, and scores high on the social and physical factors.